utshomax/postman-docs/src/pages/docs/sending-requests/websocket/add-details-websocket.md

 You can add details to your request, for example, to send more parameters and headers.
 You can also configure the connection.
 Select the **Params**, **Headers**, or **Settings** tab to make changes.

-> You can't change request details while you are connected.
+> You can't change request details while you’re connected.
 You must make any changes before you connect, or select **Disconnect** to stop the current connection.

 ## Contents